allen-hunter/cppMiniLint/README.md

 - Detection of long files
 - Detection of uncopyrighted files
 - Detection of header protection (ie pragma once or ifdefs)
+- Detection of multiple classes within a single header

 ## RoadMap:
 ### Framework Architecture: